angushf/angushf/README.md

 ### Hi there 👋
 I'm a dynamic individual who transitioned from software sales to the world of software engineering! 👨‍💻

-Currently, I'm immersed in my 3rd year of Computer Science studies at the University of British Columbia. 📚
+Currently, I'm immersed in my 4th year of Computer Science studies at the University of British Columbia. 📚

 As a licensed pilot, I find my joy in the skies, though time to fly is a rare luxury these days. 🛩

 My journey has been diverse and enriching: from earning a Bachelor of Commerce at the University of Victoria, to experiencing life in Shanghai, to navigating the skies as a pilot, and climbing the corporate ladder in software sales.
 Now, I've circled back to academia, pursuing a degree in Computer Science.
 I thrive on learning and embracing new challenges! 💪

 ## What I'm Up To Now
-+ Focused and enthusiastic, I'm on the path to securing my first internship in software engineering for Fall 2024! 😊
++ Focused and enthusiastic, I'm learning new things everyday as a Full Strack Software Developer Intern at Checker Software in Vancouver, BC!

 Let's connect!
 Find me on LinkedIn @ [angushf](https://www.linkedin.com/in/angushf/).